 Officeworks - Ethical sourcing

-Officeworks seeks to work with its suppliers and non-government organisations to remediate and scale impact and promote a coordinated approach to tackling complex modern slavery issues.
+Officeworks continues its focus on working with suppliers and non-government organisations to remediate and scale impact, increase transparency throughout its supply chain while collaborating and promoting a coordinated approach to tackling complex modern slavery issues.